-Common trees found in the United States include: red maple, loblolly pine, sweetgum, Douglas fir, quaking aspen, sugar maple, balsam fir, flowering dogwood, lodgepole pine, and white oak.
+Some examples of common trees found in the United States include red maple, loblolly pine, sweetgum, Douglas fir, quaking aspen, sugar maple, balsam fir, flowering dogwood, lodgepole pine, and white oak.

 Characteristics of Shrubs

-Merriam-Webster calls a shrub "a low, usually several-stemmed woody plant," and "a woody plant that has several stems and is smaller than most trees."
+"...a low, usually several-stemmed woody plant", and "a woody plant that has several stems and is smaller than most trees."

 Whether you call them shrubs or bushes, these plants are "important to any landscape," says Jerry Goodspeed, USU Extension horticulturist:

-Common shrubs found in the United States include: witch hazel, forsythia, lilacs, rose of Sharon, Fothergilla, oakleaf hydrangea, red twig dogwood, holly, King's Gold and Gold Mops, Stewartstonian azalea, roses, and hibiscus.
+Examples of common shrubs found in the United States include witch hazel, forsythia, lilacs, rose of Sharon, Fothergilla, oakleaf hydrangea, red twig dogwood, holly, King's Gold and Gold Mops, Stewartstonian azalea, roses, and hibiscus.

 These definitions serve as good starting points for distinguishing between trees and shrubs, but, as with most things, there are exceptions.
 As long as you follow the general definitions, though, you should be able to decide whether a plant is a tree or a shrub.

-Nutty plants like hazelnuts, aka filberts, are plants that can be grown as either a shrub or a tree.
-If left alone, they can become a “trub,” according to Dennis Hinkamp of the USU Extension.
-He explains:
+Nutty plants such as hazelnuts (filberts) are plants that can be grown as either a shrub or a tree.
+If left alone, they can become a “trub,” according to Dennis Hinkamp of the USU Extension: